HariKrishna-9885699666/Registration-Login-React-NodeJs/README.md

-## User Signup, Signin and Signout is implemented in React using NodeJs, Mysql.
+## User Signup, Signin and Signout is implemented in React using NodeJs (Express JS), Mysql.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).